Image

 You and the rest of the human race, bro.
 My mom, who passed at the age of 99, told us that the experience never goes away.

-2. over 5 years ago on Baldo
+2. about 6 years ago on Baldo

 A politician comment, but gentle and subtle, rather than vindictive — I like it.